sandibi13/flux/README.md

 ### Acknowledgements

-Flux-PM is inspired by [rhino-pkg](https://github.com/rhino-linux/rhino-pkg).
+Flux is inspired by [rhino-pkg](https://github.com/rhino-linux/rhino-pkg).
 Special thanks to the contributors of [rhino-pkg](https://github.com/rhino-linux/rhino-pkg) for their work!